kindtek/devels-playground/README.md

 ## Why you should care about the devel

 ### [Having root powers can be dangerous.](https://www.quora.com/What-is-the-power-of-sudo-in-Linux) When logged in as the `dvl`, you have unlimited power and freedom... but only in `/hel`.
 Since the devel does not have sudo powers, the ability for you to accidentally corrupt your system while logged into that account are nearly nonexistant.
-When you need to make changes to your system, you can **s**witch **u**sers to `gbl` (no password required - just type `su gbl`).
+When you need to make changes to your system and are listening to the angel on your shoulder, you can **s**witch **u**sers to `agl` (no password required - just type `su agl`).
 Any consequential changes you make will need to be always prefaced by `sudo` and even inconsequential changes in `/hel` will require sudo so your incentive is to remain logged in as the `dvl` as much as possible

 ### TIP: If you make your own Docker image you will rarely ever need to use sudo - all your favorite packages will be pre-installed